kumarvna/terraform-azurerm-mssql-db/README.md

   ]

   # Create and initialize a database with custom SQL script
   # need sqlcmd utility to run this command
-  # your desktop public IP must be added firewall rules to run this command
+  # your desktop public IP must be added to firewall rules to run this command
   initialize_sql_script_execution = true
   sqldb_init_script_file          = "../artifacts/db-init-sample.sql"